Chriik/CSARCH2_S11.9_MP2/README.md

 #### Simpleton & Sequential

-* Both simpleton and sequential requires the input for the following:
+* Both simpleton and sequential require the input for the following:

 |            Inputs             |
 | :---------------------------: |